What do I need to know?

 CREATE ROLE 'admin'@'%';Grant privileges to roles/users

-GRANT INSERT,SELECT,DELETE,UPDATE on db.table TO 'role_name'@'%';Activate the roles
+GRANT INSERT,SELECT,DELETE,UPDATE on db.table TO 'role_name'@'%';Grant role to user

 SET DEFAULT ROLE ALL TO 'user';Delete a user/role